 The Governance Committee recommended, and the Board nominated, each of the director nominees listed below for election at the Annual Meeting.
-All directors are standing for election as directors to hold office for a one-year term expiring at the 2017 Annual Meeting of Stockholders or until his or her successor has been duly elected and qualified.
-The following presents information regarding each director nominee as of February 22, 2016, including information about the director's professional experience, public company directorships held and qualifications.
+Each director nominee is standing for election as director to hold office for a one-year term expiring at the 2021 Annual Meeting of Stockholders or until his or her successor has been duly elected and qualified.
+The following presents information regarding each director nominee as of March 9, 2020, including information about the director's professional experience, public company directorships held, and qualifications.